bzhanglab/sumer/README.md

-An R package for summarizing multiomics enrichment analysis results
+An R package for summarizing multiple enrichment analysis results